Isaac Mostovicz

-E. Isaac Moskovitz is a consulting academic in the fields of luxury marketing and the diamond industry.
-He has published on the topic of luxury and human logic and is the developer of the Lambda and Theta Worldview identification metrics and the philosophy behind it that he calls Janus Thinking or Human Logic.
+E. Isaac Mostovicz is a consulting academic in the fields of luxury marketing and the diamond industry.[1]
+He has published on the topic of luxury and human logic[2] and is the developer of the Lambda and Theta Worldview identification metrics and the philosophy behind it, which he calls Janus Thinking[3] or Human Logic.
+Currently, Mostovicz serves as the president of Janus Thinking Ltd and Allied Diamonds Inc.[4] Recently, Mostovicz played a key role in the creation of Kahro Diamonds Inc. in Raleigh, North Carolina, which follows his ideas on luxury.
+Additionally, he is the author of Janus Thinking, a blog focusing on luxury and luxury marketing.

-He is currently president of Janus Thinking Ltd and Allied Diamonds Inc. Moskovitz recently helped creating Kahro Diamonds Inc. in Raleigh NC, which approach follows Moskovitz's ideas on luxury.
+He is currently president of Janus Thinking Ltd and Allied Diamonds Inc. Mostovicz recently helped creating Kahro Diamonds Inc. in Raleigh, North Carolina, which approach follows Mostovicz's ideas on luxury.
 He is also the author of Janus Thinking, a blog on luxury and luxury marketing.

 Personal history

-E. Isaac Mostovicz was born in Tel Aviv.
-In 1981 he re-located to Antwerp, Belgium and became a partner and CEO at S. Muller & Sons, a leading Antwerp-based diamond manufacturer and distributor.
+Mostovicz was born in Tel Aviv.
+In 1981 he re-located to Antwerp, Belgium, and became a partner and CEO at S. Muller & Sons, a leading Antwerp-based diamond manufacturer and distributor.
 Mostovicz was among the pioneers who found the way to polish the now popular Hearts-and-Arrow cut as early as 1985 turning his factory into one of the very best in the industry.
 Training his polishers to express their personality through diamond polishing in a true artisan way earned Mostovicz the confidence of Mr. Taruhito Tamura of Good Company who entrusted Mostovicz as the only person outside Tamura's organization to manufacture and to distribute Tamura's EightStar diamond and its derivatives, the Theta and Lambda diamonds.
 The polishing skills of S. Muller & Sons and the marketing knowledge of Mostovicz were the main reasons for selecting S. Muller & Sons as the only 10 customers of the DTC (De Beers) to distribute the De Beers Millennium diamond limited edition.
 Working under the supervision of Prof. Leslie de Chernatony, a brand expert, allowed S. Muller & Sons to turn this opportunity into a success where others failed.